Table of Contents

 Patients will typically present with seizures (epilepsy) and signs of raised intracranial pressure.
 These include headache, vomiting, intellectual deterioration.
 The headache can be worse on coughing, bending or in the morning.
 Patients can also present with focal (localized) deficits due to pressure from the expanding tumors.
 These can vary dependent on the site of the tumor.

 Diagnosis of CNS Cancers

-Patients presenting with headaches is a common occurrence and the majority of patients will have a non-sinister reason behind the headaches.
+Patients presenting with headaches is a common occurrence, and the majority of patients will have a non-sinister reason behind the headaches.
 It is therefore important to be able to differentiate sinister from non-sinister presentations.

 The headaches are usually constant and dull and patients are unlikely to present with an acute severe pain.
-Other concerning factors are nausea and vomiting and worsening headache.
+Other concerning factors are nausea and vomiting and a worsening headache.
 Patients can report worsening headaches on bending over, coughing or sneezing, all of which are indicators of raised intracranial pressure.

-Often patients will complain their headache is worse at night, and if patients are waking from sleep to the headache they have severe pain.
+Often patients will complain their headache is worse at night, and if patients are waking from sleep to the headache, they have severe pain.
 This pattern has been suggested to arise from diurnal variations in PCO2 which causes vasodilation, a drop in blood pressure and potentially headache.

 On examination, papilloedema may be present (due to raised intracranial pressure).
-In the early stages of CNS tumour development, you might expect to see a mild venous engorgement and some loss of venous palpation.
+In the early stages of CNS tumor development, you might expect to see a mild venous engorgement and some loss of venous palpation.

 MRI may also be used (particularly good for diagnosing posterior fossa masses).
 A stereotactic guided biopsy can also be taken for histology.